-Law enforcement agencies statewide initiate enforcement stops for a variety of reasons.
-In a small minority of these enforcement actions, a suspect fails to yield and a vehicle pursuit ensues.
-The majority of initiating violations prior to a pursuit involve speeding, stolen vehicles, registration/license plate violations, and failing to obey traffic control devices at a controlled intersection.
+Statewide, law enforcement agencies initiate enforcement stops for a variety of reasons.
+In a small number of these enforcement actions, a suspect fails to yield to law enforcement and a vehicle pursuit ensues.
+Most initiating violations observed prior to a pursuit involve speeding, stolen vehicles, registration/license plate violations, and failing to obey traffic control devices at a controlled intersection.
 The most serious offense charged upon apprehension after a pursuit varies significantly compared to the initial violation.
-In addition to evading arrest, the four most common violations charged after the suspect was apprehended were vehicle thefts, driving under the influence (DUI), driving with a suspended license or while unlicensed, and assault with a deadly weapon.

-The majority of pursuits terminate quickly, with the largest number of pursuits terminating within the first minute and one mile of the pursuit.
-Approximately 40.4 percent of all pursuits reported in 2015 came to conclusion within one mile of the origination point.
-The following tables outline the total number of pursuits by length and time.
+Most pursuits terminate quickly with the largest number of pursuits ending within the first five minutes and first five miles of initiation.
+The termination point in approximately 73.9 percent of all pursuits reported in 2020, was within five miles of the origination point.
+The following tables outline the total number of pursuits by distance and time.